Three ways that businesses can support LGBT+ people after Pride Month

 A true ally who flies the flag must also actively make a positive difference.

-Some groups and organisations work tirelessly to support LGBT+ people.
+Some groups and organizations work tirelessly to support LGBT+ people.

-Supporting these organisations with a financial donation or volunteering time would be a great way to pay back the LGBT+ community.
+Supporting these organizations with a financial donation or volunteering time would be a great way to support the LGBT+ community.

-And it’s not just outside organisations that businesses can help.
+And it’s not just outside organizations that businesses can help.

 3. Promote diversity and inclusion in the workplace